personal growth and travel blog on my canvas homepage banner image

 Of course, I can’t mention all Malaysian dishes I had but skipping this Chinese clay pot fish rice would be a sin.
 I had my eyes on this clay pot since the day I saw it roasted directly over fire in Chinatown.

 The clay pot fish rice was soft and buttery and smokey.
-Exactly how I like it.
+I loved it.
 I had it with a hostel mate in the food court at the top of a shopping center.

 clay-pot-rice-bing-cooked.jpg